gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 To make things easier we will take a simple HTTP service, written in Go, as our debugging target.
 The implementation details of the service are not very important now (we will dig into the code later).
 A real-world production service will likely to consist of many different components, that implement business logic and the infrastructure of the service.
 Let’s convince ourselves that the service was already “battle-tested” by running it production for many months :)

-The source code and the details about the setup can be found in [GitHub repository](https://github.com/narqo/postmortem-debug-go).
+The source code and the details about the setup can be found in [repository][] on GitHub.
 To follow along, you will need a VM running Linux.
-I will use Vagrant with the [`vagrant-hostmanager](https://github.com/sevos/vagrant-hostmanager) plugin.
-Have a look a the `Vagrantfile` in the root of the repository for more detailed information.
+I use Vagrant with the [vagrant-hostmanager](https://github.com/sevos/vagrant-hostmanager) plugin.
+Have a look at the [`Vagrantfile`](https://github.com/narqo/postmortem-debug-go/blob/master/Vagrantfile) in the root of the repository for detailed information.

 To debug the problem, we need to bump into the problem first.
-Let’s start the VM, build our HTTP service, run it and see what will happen.
+Let’s start the VM, build our HTTP service, run it and see what will happen:

 ```
 $ vagrant up
 Bringing machine 'server-test-1' up with 'virtualbox' provider...
-···

 $ vagrant ssh server-test-1
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-33-generic x86_64)
 ···